Mission and History

 program, with a goal to move into permanent housing, within a sustainable budget, as quickly as possible.
 Meanwhile,our Family Life

 Many volunteers help in the office, provide activities for children and families, and handle many other tasks to assist residents and ex-residents and help the shelter run smoothly.
 This includes our tutoring program helps children maintain educational progress during a time of family crisis.
 Upon exiting, our residents receive an "exit bucket" filled with cleaning supplies and personal needs items.
-They may also receive a Food Bank box of food to help them get established.
 Local schools work closely with us on getting our children enrolled in school or keeping them in their former school.
 We expect all school-age children to attend school every day.

 Once families reach their new permanent home, our Partners in Progress